-Name Read DI Channel Counter Value

-Description Returns the counter value from specified DI channels in a specified aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6200 module you want to request.
-(Always 01)

-Syntax \$aaJCFFFssmm(cr)

-JCFFFF is the Digital Input Channel Counter Value command.

-ss (range 00-07) means the specific start channel you want to read the counter value.

-mm (range 00-07) means the total channel numbers you want to read the counter value.

-Response >aa(data) if the command is valid.

-(data) is the counter value read.

-Example The command requests the module at address 01h to return count value from channel 0. (the first read channel is 0, represent by "00", and only one channel is read) That module return the count value

-000000A(h) from channel 0.

-ASCII Command: \$01JCFFFF0001(cr)

-Response: >01000000A(cr)

-Example The command requests the module at address 01h to return count value from channel 12 and 13.
-(The first read channel is 12, represent by "0C", and two channels are read) That module return the count value 0000000A(h) from channel 12 and 00000001(h) from channel

-ASCII Command: \$01JCFFFF0C02(cr)
+Name Read DI Channel Counter Value Description Returns the counter value from specified DI channels in a specified module.
+Syntax \$aaJCFFFFssmm(cr) \$ is a delimiter character. aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6200 module you want to request.
+(Always 01) JCFFFF is the Digital Input Channel Counter Value command. ss (range 00-07) means the specific start channel you want to read the counter value. mm (range 00-07) means the total channel numbers you want to read the counter value. (cr) is the terminating character, carriage return (0Dh).
+Response >aa(data) if the command is valid. ?aa(cr) if an invalid operation was entered.
+There is no response if the module detects a syntax error or communi- cation error or if the address does not exist. delimiter indicating a valid command was received. ? delimiter indicating the command was invalid. (data) is the counter value read. (cr) is the terminating character, carriage return (0Dh).
+Example The command requests the module at address 01h to return count value from channel 0. (the first read channel is 0, represent by "00", and only one channel is read) That module return the count value 0000000A(h) from channel 0.
+ASCII Command: \$01JCFFFF0001(cr) Response: >01000000A(cr) Example The command requests the module at address 01h to return count value from channel 12 and 13.
+(The first read channel is 12, represent by "0C", and two channels are read) That module return the count value 0000000A(h) from channel 12 and 00000001(h) from channel 13.
+ASCII Command: \$01JCFFFF0C02(cr) Response: >01000000A0000001(cr)

-Response: >010000000A00000001(cr)

-Appendix C